baseboxorg/jeffskinnerbox.github.io/content/ideas/bluetooth-and-beacons.md

-[Google has launched][06] the concept of the [Physical Web][04] in [Chrome][04], on [Andriod phones][05], and in their latest version of [Chrome for iOS][03] The [Physical Web][01] offers a universal way to interact with any smart device – a vending machine, a poster, a menu, a parking meter, a retail display – without first having to download an app, where everything is just a tap away.
+[Google has launched][06] the concept of the [Physical Web][04] in [Chrome][04], on [Andriod phones][05], and in their latest version of [Chrome for iOS][03] The [Physical Web][01] offers a universal way to interact with any smart device, a vending machine, a poster, a menu, a parking meter, a retail display without first having to download an app, where everything is just a tap away.
+For example, a user would approach a beacon installed in a museum, and if the visitor’s mobile device is Physical-Web-enabled—if the service has been enabled in the phone’s Chrome browser—a notification will appear in the phone’s notification tray with a URL on which to click to learn more about the location.

 The Physical Web is not shipping yet nor is it an official Google product.
 This is an early-stage experimental project we're developing out in the open as we do all things related to the web.